fangfufu/httpdirfs/README.md

 I wrote the cache system myself.
 It was a Herculean effort.
 I am immensely proud of it.

-## Bugs
-HTTPDirFS is particularly bad at handling any web servers that use percent-encoding.
-If anyone has got a quick fix, please submit a pull request.

 ## Acknowledgement
 - First of all, I would like to thank [Jerome Charaoui](https://github.com/jcharaoui) for being the Debian Maintainer for this piece of software.
 Thank you so much for packaging it!
 - I would like to thank [Cosmin Gorgovan](https://scholar.google.co.uk/citations?user=S7UZ6MAAAAAJ&hl=en) for the technical and moral support.
 Your wisdom is much appreciated!